-The department consists of 24 permanent, full-time academic members of staff, 1 senior administrative officer and 2 departmental administrators.
-We also have 5 extraordinary professors who are appointed on an annual basis, primarily to assist with the academic supervision of masters and doctoral students.
+The department consists of 22 permanent, full-time academic members of staff, and 3 administrative support staff.
+We also have 5 extraordinary professors appointed on an annual basis, primarily to assist with the academic supervision of masters and doctoral students, and 6 research associates.

-In addition to the above, the Department has access to the services of 1 contract lecturer, 5 student assistants, 5 research assistants and 16 tutors.
+In addition to the above, the Department has access to the services of student research assistants and module tutors.
 Various guest lecturers are also appointed on an annual basis to present undergraduate modules and specialist themes at postgraduate level.

 The Psychology Department aims to: